mfreed7/popup/README.md

 The initial [proposal](https://open-ui.org/components/popup.research.explainer) describes, in detail, the dedicated `<popup>` element approach.
 However, in several discussions ([1](https://github.com/w3ctag/design-reviews/issues/680#issuecomment-943472331), [2](https://github.com/openui/open-ui/issues/410), [3](https://github.com/openui/open-ui/issues/417#issuecomment-985541825), and more) the OpenUI community brought up several accessibility concerns:

 * **Semantic definition of `<popup>`.** The first question [raised](https://github.com/w3ctag/design-reviews/issues/680#issuecomment-941533235) about `<popup>` was “what is the semantic definition of a `<popup>`?”.
 There are several possibilities, and the answer depends on the use case.
 One potential answer is that a `<popup>` is quite similar to (and so could re-use the semantic definition of) a non-modal dialog.
 But for some use cases, e.g. listboxes and action menus, a non-modal dialog is not the correct semantic, nor would the accessibility mappings associated with a non-modal dialog be expected or desired for these use cases.
 (See [this spreadsheet](https://docs.google.com/spreadsheets/d/1v4RXKrvp-txG477GNH42gFSzX_HkRYJk-eap6OgAorU/edit#gid=0) for a list of possible use cases and their potential semantics/roles).
 Therefore, to have a “general purpose” `<popup>` element, the documentation would need to clearly prohibit these “different” use cases, and instead point to other elements (many of which don’t yet exist, and might never exist).
 * **Default ARIA role**.
 Quite related to the above point, but separate and nuanced, is the question of the default ARIA role for the new `<popup>` element.
 One suggestion for the generic use case is “role=dialog” (non-modal), another is “role=group” (which is fairly generic), and a third is no role at all (akin to a `<div>`).
 There are differences of opinion ([1](https://github.com/openui/open-ui/issues/417#issuecomment-991383119),[2](https://github.com/openui/open-ui/issues/417#issuecomment-996179842),[3](https://github.com/openui/open-ui/issues/417#issuecomment-996247945)) about which of these make the most sense, and the accessibility community is quite concerned that we might do harm to the AT user community.
 There does not seem to be one default role that will “work” in the various “generic” use cases for the `<popup>` element approach.
 They do seem to strongly agree that there are some use cases (e.g. listbox) for which we **must not** use a generic `<popup>` element.
-Generally, picking a single role for a “generic” `<popup>` violates the goal of [“Accessible by default”](#bookmark=id.nhqtkq2wpf2e).
+Generally, picking a single role for a “generic” `<popup>` violates the goal of [“Accessible by default”](#goals).

 The above accessibility/semantic issues were discussed numerous times, both in the issues linked above, and at live OpenUI meetings ([1](https://github.com/openui/open-ui/issues/410#issuecomment-948874366),[2](https://github.com/openui/open-ui/issues/410#issuecomment-948975506),[3](https://github.com/openui/open-ui/issues/410#issuecomment-961390034),[4](https://github.com/openui/open-ui/issues/410#issuecomment-973271554),[5](https://github.com/openui/open-ui/issues/417#issuecomment-984957942),[6](https://github.com/openui/open-ui/issues/417#issuecomment-996213305)).
 We were never able to make progress towards a resolution to go forward with a generic `<popup>` element, due to these specific concerns.

-The recommendation from the AX community is to separate the behavior from the element.
+The **recommendation from the AX community is to separate the behavior from the element**.
 By not tying the behavior to a specific `<popup>` element with defined semantics and ARIA mappings, and instead using another mechanism to invoke the presentation/behavior, we will be able to sidestep all of the above problems.

 In addition to the AX concerns discussed above, this approach (a dedicated `<popup>` element) generally violates the [separation of content and presentation](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation).
 The `<popup>` element comes with inseparable presentational qualities such as being presented on top of all other content.
 Perhaps this is really the fundamental reason for the semantic and accessibility issues we’re encountering?

-Finally, as observed in the [discussion of other top layer element types](#bookmark=id.78b8u2jp4fxu), the current `<popup>` proposal does not support the Tooltip or Async use cases, at least due to their requirements to not dismiss other top layer elements when shown.
+Finally, the current `<popup>` element proposal does not support the Hint or Async use cases, at least due to their requirements to not dismiss other top layer elements when shown.

 ### Overall Pros and Cons